biolisp/biolisp.github.io/index.md

 ### Joining Biolisp

-Come [join us](https://github.com/biolisp) at our Github organization
+Come [say hi](https://github.com/biolisp) at our Github organization.
+We look forward to seeing you at our next event.

 ### Support or Contact